createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 brew install php54-mcrypt
 ```

-Now, download the [latest version](https://github.com/laravel/laravel/archive/develop.zip) of Laravel 4 and unzip, you can unzip it anywhere (preferably within your home directory) as we will be using PHP 5.4 built-in development webserver!
+Now, download the [latest version](https://github.com/laravel/laravel/archive/develop.zip) of Laravel 4, (this is the recommended way) and unzip, you can unzip it anywhere (preferably within your home directory) as we will be using PHP 5.4 built-in development webserver!

 ```bash
 cd ~/Downloads/laravel-develop # Change this to wherever you extracted Laravel